-Profane is Usama Alshaibi’s second feature film, self-produced with his partner Kristie Alshaibi through their studio Artvamp.
+Profane is Usama Alshaibi’s third fiction feature film, self-produced with his Kristie Alshaibi through their studio Artvamp.
 It stars Manal Kara and Molly Plunk and was shot entirely in Chicago.
 The film has won several awards including Best Feature at the Boston Underground Film Festival and Best Experimental Film at the Minneapolis Underground Film Festival.
 It has screened at many film festival including the Porn Film Festival Berlin, Sydney Underground Film Festival, Lausanne Underground Film Festival and the Chicago Underground Film Festival.

 Reflections on Profane written by Usama Alshaibi.